Are you worried about sediments or metal shavings in your home’s water supply? Or perhaps your water system is at risk of chemical contamination?

 5. Sequestration

-Sequestration, which refers to the chemical isolation of a substance, is applied in many water purification systems to segregate the contaminants.
-Food-grade polyphosphate is used in such systems to sequester traces of magnesium and calcium in the water that cause corrosion and limescale.
+Sequestration involves the chemical isolation of substances and is commonly used in water purification systems to separate contaminants.
+Food-grade polyphosphate is often utilized in these systems to sequester magnesium and calcium traces, which cause corrosion and limescale.

 But, as this substance is introduced in small amounts, it inhibits scale formation but doesn’t eradicate this impurity.
 The water isn’t softened, but the minerals are confined within the solution to prevent them from depositing as scales on the surfaces they come in contact with.